NairaMescudi/simple_shell/README.md

 # Simple Shell Project.

+## User Guide:
+Welcome to MinimalShell – a lightweight, command-line interface for streamlined interactions with your system.
+This user guide will walk you through the usage of the MinimalShell software, providing clear instructions on how to navigate and leverage its features.

-## Introductio:
+## Requirements:
-Welcome to MinimalShell – a lightweight, beginner-friendly shell implementation.
-In this project, you will embark on a journey to build a simple shell, providing a foundational understanding of operating systems concepts and command-line interfaces.
+* Operating System

-## Objective:
+## Getting Started:
 The goal of this project is to create a basic shell that can handle essential commands, execute processes, and manage simple functionalities like input/output redirection as a team of software engineers.